Published on: 02/14/2022

 Hopefully by now, you’re able to answer the question “does Texas have capital gains tax?”
 While the state itself doesn’t have capital gains income tax, you are still responsible for paying capital gains tax on the federal level.
 When it comes to paying Texas capital gains tax on real estate, taxpayers are required to pay taxes on the sale of any residential or commercial property located within Texas borders.

-If you’re looking to upgrade your tax strategies in the new year, Avidian Wealth Solutions is here to provide you with high-net-worth income tax strategies aimed to help you meet your specific financial goals.
+If you’re looking to upgrade your tax strategies in the new year or have additional questions about investing in real estate vs. stocks, Avidian Wealth Solutions is here to provide you with high-net-worth income tax strategies aimed to help you meet your specific financial goals.
 Whether you need advice on risk management, tax planning, or investment management in Houston, Avidian’s multidisciplinary team of highly credentialed experts is prepared to meet your financial needs.

 To learn more about how we can help with your tax strategy, schedule a meeting with us today!